EDITOR’S NOTE: Traveleater Kirke Mannik, a writer from Tallinn, shares with us twelve traditional dishes to try on your next visit to Estonia.

 Like mulgikapsad, mugipuder is originally from Mulgimaa.
 Decades ago, animals were extremely important to the people of Mulgimaa.
 It’s said that Mulgipuder was given to animals first and anything left over was then passed on to the family.

 Kiluvõileib is a type of sprat sandwich.
 It’s a common Estonian snack that was popularized in the 20th century.
-It’s traditionally made with Estonian black bread coated with butter or munavõi (egg butter) and topped with slices of hard-boiled egg, onions, fresh greens, and of course the sprat itself.
+It’s traditionally made with Estonian black bread (rye bread) coated with butter or munavõi (egg butter) and topped with slices of hard-boiled egg, onions, fresh greens, and of course – a sprat fillet fished from the Baltic Sea.

 Frikadellisupp literally means “meatball soup”.
-It’s a homey dish and probably the most popular soup in schools as it’s a favorite among children.
+Like leivasupp (Estonian rye bread soup), it’s a homey dish and one of the most popular soups in schools as it’s a favorite among children.

 Verivorst is a traditional Estonian Christmas food.
 It is made from pig’s blood, barley, pork, and spices.
 The sausage was brought to Estonia by Swedes and Latvians at the beginning of the 19th century.
 Back then, people would make verivorst at home but these days, it’s more common to serve store-bought versions.

-Verivorst is typically cooked in an oven or fried on a pan and is mainly eaten with cranberry jam, marinated pumpkin, and sour cabbage.
+Verivorst is typically cooked in an oven or fried on a pan and is mainly eaten with cranberry jam, marinated pumpkin, sour cabbage, and sour cream.
 This combination is always present on Christmas tables in Estonia.

 Pirukas is a type of Estonian pastry made with a minced and spiced filling.
 When pirukas became popular among Eastern European countries in the 19th century, it didn’t quite catch on in Estonia.
 When it did finally become popular, the pastry was most commonly made from rye flour.